pamelamarantos/Data-and-Code-A2-/README.md

 6. tunepad will then create the project
 7. you can now run the project

-In terms of running the code it is quite straight forward where in the top right hand corner of TunePad there is a play button which will run all the code simultaneously.
-If you wish to listen to each instrument individually this can also be done by individually picking which cell you want to run either on the right hand side where all the cells are lined up or scrolling to see the code and pressing play on the individual cell.
+In TunePad, you have two options for running the project:
+- Run All: Click the Play button in the top right corner to execute all cells and hear the complete remix.
+- Run Individual Cells: You can also listen to specific instruments (melody, percussion, chords) by selecting a cell either from the right-hand panel or by scrolling through the code and pressing Play on the individual section.
+This flexible workflow allows you to isolate and refine different musical components, making it easier to analyse and build upon the composition.